Content Creation with Spillovers: An Incentive Design Approach: Model

 The platform adopts a \emph{mechanism} that allocates attention or visibility across creators.
 Formally, a mechanism is defined by a set of allocation functions $\mathcal{M} = (M_1, \dots, M_N)$, where $M_i: [0,1]^N\to [0, 1]$ determines the share of total attention captured by player $i$, as a function of $\bf Q$.
 We assume the total attention budget is normalized to 1, such that $\sum_{i\in\mathcal{N}}M_{i}(\bf Q)\le1$ for any profile.
 Note that we allow for $\sum M_{i}<1$, representing scenarios where the mechanism chooses to withhold attention (e.g., displaying AI-generated filler content) rather than allocating it to under-performing creators.
 The utility of player $i$ is the value of their allocated attention minus the cost of effort:

 We define a Pure Nash Equilibrium (PNE) in the standard way \cite{Nash1950}.
-Namely, we say that a profile $\mathbf{x} \in [0,1]^N $ is a PNE if for every player $i \in \mathcal N$ and every unilateral deviation $x_i \in [0,1]$, it holds that $U_i(\mathbf{x}) \geq U_i(\mathbf{x}_{-i},x_i)$, where $\mathbf{x}_{-i}$ denotes the strategy profiles of all players other than $i$, and $(\mathbf{x}_{-i}, x_i')$ is the profile obtained by replacing the $i$th component of $\mathbf{x}$ with $x_i'$.
+Namely, we say that a profile $\mathbf{x} \in [0,1]^N $ is a PNE if for every player $i \in \mathcal N$ and every unilateral deviation $x_i' \in [0,1]$, it holds that $U_i(\mathbf{x}) \geq U_i(x_i', \mathbf{x}_{-i})$, where $\mathbf{x}_{-i}$ denotes the strategy profiles of all players other than $i$, and $(x_i', \mathbf{x}_{-i})$ is the profile obtained by replacing the $i$th component of $\mathbf{x}$ with $x_i'$.

 \paragraph{Social Welfare} We define social welfare as the aggregate quality of content produced in the ecosystem, given a strategy profile $\mathbf{x}$: $SW(\mathbf{x}) = \sum_{i=1}^{N}Q_{i}(\mathbf{x})$.
-We adopt this summation form for several reasons.
-First, higher aggregate quality translates directly into higher consumer welfare.
-This formulation captures the social value without relying on specific platform mechanics, and as shown in Subsection~\ref{hardness subsection}, already leads to a computationally challenging design problem.
-Second, since raw effort $\mathbf{x}$ is unobservable, the platform cannot directly maximize total labor (i.e., $\sum x_i$).
-However, given that quality is strictly increasing in effort, maximizing the observable aggregate quality $\sum Q_i$ serves as the closest practical proxy.
-Third, as established by \citet{Jones2020}, the economic value of data is driven by a "scale effect" - the accumulation of information from all sources, rather than the single best contribution.
+This summation form captures consumer welfare directly, as higher aggregate quality translates into higher value for users without relying on specific platform mechanics.
+It is further motivated by \citet{Jones2020}, who establish that the economic value of data is driven by a ''scale effect''--the accumulation of information from all sources rather than any single best contribution.
+While we focus on this objective throughout the paper, our results trivially extend, under minor modifications, to other natural proxies of consumer welfare (e.g., $\sum_i M_i Q_i$).